iosevka-webfonts/unhinted-iosevka-term-ss18/README.md

-# Unhinted-iosevka-term-ss18 WebFont 17.1.0
+# Unhinted Iosevka Term SS18 WebFont 17.1.0

 ## How to use

-- Add `<link href="https://iosevkawebfonts.github.io/Unhinted-iosevka-term-ss18/Unhinted-iosevka-term-ss18.css" rel="stylesheet" />` to your `<head>`.
+- Add `<link href="https://iosevka-webfonts.github.io/unhinted-iosevka-term-ss18/unhinted-iosevka-term-ss18.css" rel="stylesheet" />` to your `<head>`.
-- Use `fontFamily: 'Unhinted iosevka term ss18 Web'` or `font-family: 'Unhinted iosevka term ss18 Web'`.
+- Use `fontFamily: 'Iosevka Term SS18 Web'` or `font-family: 'Iosevka Term SS18 Web'`.